hbright7638/MusescoreToPdf/README.md

-# Scorescribe
+# ScoreScribe

-Scorescribe is a Python web scraper built with Selenium, designed to extract sheet music data from Musescore and convert it into PDF format for user convenience.
+ScoreScribe is a Python web scraper built with Selenium, designed to extract sheet music data from Musescore and convert it into PDF format for user convenience.

 ## Features:
 - **Web Scraping:** Utilizes Selenium to scrape sheet music data from Musescore, a popular online repository for musical scores.